Equivalence of Doubly Periodic Tangles: DP tangle equivalence by local isotopies

-Concluding, in local motif isotopy we have a moving link in the thickened torus, different motifs (in general) and different flat motifs before and after the move, yet the same lattice, while the DP diagram undergoes DP isotopy moves.
+In motif isotopy we have a moving link in the thickened torus, which is assumed fixed.
+So, the moves in Lemma~\ref{lem:localmotifisotopy} on a motif diagram $d$ generate, in turn, on the corresponding DP diagram $d_{\infty}$ (local) planar isotopies and Reidemeister moves, that preserve the double periodicity, with the same fixed lattice $\Lambda(u,v)$.
+These are the \textit{local DP planar isotopies} and the \textit{DP Reidemeister moves}.
+The above lead now to the following.

+\begin{proposition} Two DP tangles are locally isotopic if and only if two (flat) motifs of theirs are isotopic.
+Equivalently, if and only if they differ by a finite sequence of local DP planar isotopies and DP Reidemeister moves. \end{proposition}

+\begin{remark} Proposition~\ref{prop:localmotifisotopy} applies to any finite cover of the corresponding (flat) motif $\tau$.
+An example is illustrated in Figure~\ref{FiniteRmoves}.
+As the figure suggests, if we take the same finite cover of a given motif before and after performing a local move, then this yields isotopy on the level of the two covers, since they differ by a finite sequence of that repeated local move. \end{remark}

+Concluding, isotopy moves between (flat) motif diagrams on the fixed torus $T^2$ correspond to local isotopy moves between DP diagrams supported by the same lattice, meaning that the longitude-meridian pair $(l,m)$ remains fixed.
+We may also consider moving the $(l,m)$ pair keeping the link fixed or, more generally, transforming the lattice.
+For example, stretches and contractions of flat motif diagrams, or in other words, torus inflations and deflations, are not included in the local isotopy discussion, as these also transform the underlying lattice.
+These transformations, along with all global isotopies are addressed in the sections below.
+Since global isotopies result from affine transformations of the plane $\mathbb{E}^2$, which are assumed to extend to $\mathbb{E}^2 \times I$ \, trivially along the $\mathrm{I}$-direction, we will focus our analysis exclusively on the diagrammatic level.